-Herdlife - The Company Of Other Horses/Ponies
+Herdlife - The Company of Other Horses/Ponies

 Horses are very social animals so herdlife is very important to them.